-- 3. Document the maintenance program activities and results for each segment, including maintenance dates and countable events for each included component. - 4.
-Analyze the maintenance program activities and results for each segment to determine the overall performance of the segment and develop maintenance intervals. - 5.
-Determine the maximum allowable maintenance interval for each segment such that the segment experiences countable events on no more than 4% of the components within the segment, for the greater of either the last 30
+- 3. Document the maintenance program activities and results for each segment, including maintenance dates and countable events - 4.
+Analyze the maintenance program activities and results for each segment to determine the overall performance of the segment and develop maintenance intervals.